j-seunghyun/os-pa1/README.md

 #### Terminate timed-out program (100 pts)

 - Let the shell detect non-finishing programs in an infinite loop and terminiate them.
 Let the `timeout` built-in command set the desired time out specified in seconds (2 by default) or print out the current time-out value.
 When the executing program does not finish within the specified period, `mash` should terminate the program by sending a `SIGKILL` signal to it.
 When the timeout is set to 0, disable this timed-out feature.
+Make sure that the messages are written to `stderr` with `fprintf`.
 - ```
   $ timeout
   Current timeout is 0 second